cchauve/BOVERI-561/README.md

 exist showing strong (but not definitive) evidence the indel is not present in the sequenced reads.
 Otherwise the amplicon and cluster ID where such a sequence can be found is shown.

+# Analysis of specific cases

+The indel
+210121_M02558_0437_000000000-JGGD9:DNA-26674-CG001Qv42Run269-13:chr7:55242464:AGGAATTAAGAGAAGC:A
+has an expected VAF of 2.0 but is not called.

+Instead, the called indel is described below (supported by 60 identical reads) ...CTATCAAGGAATTAAGAGAAGCAACATCTCCGAAAGCCAACAAGGAAATCCTCGATGTGAGTTTCTGCTTTGCTGTGTGGG ...CTATCAAG---------------ACATCTCCGAAAGCCAACAAGGAAATCCTCGATGTGAGTTTCTGCTTTGCTGTGTGGG

+To compare, the same indel is found in sample 210122_M02558_0438_000000000-JFLRB:DNA-26674-CG001Qv42Run270-20 with expected VAF 2% and the corresponding alignment is ...CTATCAAGGAATTAAGAGAAGCAACATCTCCGAAAGCCAACAAGGAAATCCTCGATGTGAGTTTCTGCTTTGCTGTGTGGG ...CTATCAA---------------AACATCTCCGAAAGCCAACAAGGAAATCCTCGATGTGAGTTTCTGCTTTGCTGTGTGGG

+So the reason the indel is not called is thus a G instead of a A that shifts the indel call.
+This G base is not linked to an ambiguous position in any read for this sample.
+One possible explanation could be that in the reads harbouring the deletion, there is an A-rich region including a 4-bases A homopolymer and there could have been an early PCR error.
+But the sequencing data totally supports the called indel and does not show any evidence for the expected indel.